hahn2014/pms-admin/README.md

 - **Responsive Design Issues**:
   - Test on multiple devices and browsers to identify layout issues.
   - Adjust CSS media queries in `main.css`, `file-explorer.css`, etc., if needed.
+- **Bug Reporting**
+  - You can submit [a new issue request](https://github.com/hahn2014/pms-admin/issues/new) for any bugs or app breaking crashes found, or alternatively, [fork the repository](#Contributing) and submit your own fix!

+## Upcoming Features
+- [ ] Plex Media Server integration with movie picker and media library population.
+- [ ] Tautulli stats integration
+- [ ] Overseer requests integration
+- [ ] More to come!

 ## Contributing